arunbalas/RBDO-Load-sharing-system/README.md

 # RBDO-load-sharing-system
-This is code for RBDO Load sharing system using SSI Markov models
+This repository consists of code for RBDO Load sharing system using SSI Markov models (shown in figure below).
+The complete description of the methodology and the link to the paper (in progress) will be updated soon!!
 ![RBDO system](https://github.com/arunbalas/RBDO-load-sharing-system/blob/master/identical%20sys.png)